MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/using-mrt-for-converted-desktop-apps-and-games.md

 #### Update the package manifest to list supported languages

 The package manifest must be updated to list the languages supported by the app.
 The Desktop App Converter adds the default language, but the others must be added explicitly.
-If you're editing the `AppxManifest.xml` file directly, update the `Resources` node as follows, adding as many elements as you need, and substituting the <span style="background-color: yellow">appropriate languages you support</span> and making sure the first entry in the list is the default (fallback) language.
+If you're editing the `AppxManifest.xml` file directly, update the `Resources` node as follows, adding as many elements as you need, and substituting the <span>appropriate languages you support</span> and making sure the first entry in the list is the default (fallback) language.
 In this example, the default is English (US) with additional support for both German (Germany) and French (France):

 ```xml